Issues

 High mobility group box 1 (HMGB1) is a potential disease biomarker in cell and mouse models of Duchenne muscular dystrophy

-Summary: Duchenne muscular dystrophy is a devastating that currently has limited treatment options.
+Summary: Duchenne muscular dystrophy is a devastating disorder that currently has limited treatment options.
 RNA sequencing and downstream analysis in iSkM and mdx samples revealed HMGB1 may be a relevant treatment biomarker.

 Instantaneous visual genotyping and facile site-specific transgenesis via CRISPR-Cas9 and phiC31 integrase